PX4/PX4-Autopilot/README.md

 ### Users ###

-Please refer to the [user documentation](https://pixhawk.org/users/start) for flying drones with PX4.
+Please refer to the [user documentation](https://pixhawk.org/users/start) for flying drones with the PX4 flight stack.

 ### Developers ###